GabiKalaora/Algorithms/README.md

 # Algorithms
-diffrent basic algorithms, such as sorting algorithms etc.
+different basic algorithms, such as sorting algorithms etc.